xlladdins/xll/docs/Excel4MacrosE-G.md

 **FILTER.ADVANCED**?(operation, list\_ref, criteria\_ref, copy\_ref,
 unique)

-Operation    is a number specifying whether to copy the filter list to a new location.
+Operation&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether to copy the filter list to a new location.
 To filter a list without copying, use 1; to copy the filter list to a new location, use 2.

-List\_ref    specifies the location of the list to be filtered.
+List\_ref&nbsp;&nbsp;&nbsp;&nbsp;specifies the location of the list to be filtered.
 If operation is 1, then list\_ref must be on the active sheet.

-Criteria\_ref    is a reference to a range containing criteria for filtering the list.
+Criteria\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to a range containing criteria for filtering the list.
 If omitted, uses "All" as the criteria.

-Copy\_ref    is a reference on the active sheet where you want the filtered list copied.
+Copy\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference on the active sheet where you want the filtered list copied.
 Ignored if operation is 1.

-Unique    is a logical value that specifies whether only unique records are displayed.
+Unique&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether only unique records are displayed.
 To display only unique records, use TRUE.
 To display all records that match the criteria, use FALSE or omit this argument.

 **Related Function**

-FILTER   Filters lists of data one column at a time
+FILTER&nbsp;&nbsp;&nbsp;Filters lists of data one column at a time

 Return to [top](#E)